 "Addressing weak public sector management systems requires developing and implementing oversight mechanisms for transparency and accountability" Experience from other post-transition countries shows that weak public management and lack of budgetary controls can lead to corruption and perpetuate poor service delivery.
 Addressing weak public sector management systems requires developing and implementing oversight mechanisms for transparency and accountability across all government institutions and state owned enterprises.
 To this end, the government must champion the development of a national procurement system, enhance checks and balances on government institutions by changing the reporting mechanism for the Audit Bureau from the executive branch to legislative authorities, introduce a performance based budgeting mechanism that links budgetary allocations to meeting institutional goals, publish government financial information, and hold hearings to justify budgetary requests by ministries and state owned enterprises.
 Given the large contribution of the oil and gas sector to government revenue, all previously awarded contracts will need to be reevaluated to ensure that they meet international standards for public procurement and comply with updated national laws governing the oil and gas sector.
 Good governance can be ensured by strengthening democratic processes and enhancing the quality of service delivery through citizen participation.
 The participation of citizens, independent media, and civil society institutions in policy making and service delivery is fundamental to providing a check on the government and ensuring public administration is more responsive to the needs of citizens.
 The government should support the participation of citizens in the political process by publishing draft laws and holding public hearings, ensuring that citizens are informed of their rights, and developing public awareness campaigns to educate the citizenry on the important topics being considered by the legislature.
 Support for civil society should include the development of enabling laws and regulations, the creation of a dedicated independent fund to support institutions, and the development of support centers that provide training and networking opportunities.
 Given the important role independent media plays in the political process, legal protection and sound media laws should be introduced.
 These efforts must be aimed at ending impunity for crimes against journalists, supporting the decriminalization of libel and insult laws, and introducing legislation to support freedom of information laws and fair broadcast licensing mechanisms.

-TRANSFORMATION PROJECTS FOR INCREASING TRANSPARENCY AND ACCOUNTABILITY

-- Establish a leadership code of conduct which includes a declaration of wealth by public officials - Draft and implement a unified government procurement system - Develop legislation that moves information and data produced by government entities into the public domain - Conduct civic education programs aimed at informing citizens about the major issues affecting the country and increasing their participation in the political arena - Create an independent regulatory structure for license allocation to media companies
+TRANSFORMATION PROJECTS FOR INCREASING TRANSPARENCY AND ACCOUNTABILITY - officials - procurement system - the public domain Submit your idea for a transformation project at ihyalibya.org · Establish a leadership code of conduct which includes a declaration of wealth by public Draft and implement a unified government · Develop legislation that moves information and data produced by government entities into Conduct civic education programs aimed at informing citizens about the major issues affecting the country and increasing their participation in the political arena Create an independent regulatory structure for license allocation to media companies IMPLEMENTING IHYA LIBYA VISION 2023 Recognizing that effective realization of Ihya Libya Vision 2023 hinges on its implementation, this vision advances a framework and broad strategies within which a national strategy and implementation plans will be developed.
+The future national development plans which will be prepared based on the broad direction articulated in Ihya Libya Vision 2023 will advance sector strategies and specific targets to help the country achieve stabilization and growth.
+As a next step, the team behind Ihya Libya Vision 2023 will coordinate the formulation of a national development strategy covering 2018-2019 in consultation with a broad spectrum of the Libyan society, including civil society institutions, the private sector, and representatives from the public sector.
+IMPLEMENTING IHYA LIBYA VISION 2023